List of Hypericum species: Sect. Ascyreia

-Ascyreia Choisy contains exactly 50 species and also includes four nothospecies.
+Ascyreia Choisy contains about 50 species and also includes four nothospecies.
 The section is one of the largest in the genus that is not divided into any subsections.
 Its type species is H. calycinum.
 The section is synonymous with Norysca Spach..

 Ascyreia is made up of mostly shrubs or shrublets, but also contains a few trees.
 Its species generally grow to be from 4–5 meters tall.
 Some of the species are evergreen, but most are deciduous.
 They are glabrous, and lack dark glands.
 Their leaves are opposite, decussate, and free.
 The section's species have anywhere from 1–25 flowers, which are stellate and homostylous.
 They have five sepals, which are free.
 They also have five petals and five stamen fascicles, which each have 20–100 stamens.
 Their seeds are cylindric or ellipsoid, and some are laterally winged.